MileHacker Logo

 • Generally safe for solo female travelers in tourist areas.

-• Modest dress can avoid unwanted attention.
+• Modest dress can avoid undesired attention.

 • Exercise common safety precautions.